 The Real Story….

 EAN and UPC Barcodes all originate from the GS1.

-Whether you purchase a barcode prefix from the GS1 or purchase a barcode from a company like Nationwide Barcode, the barcode will indicate the country where the prefix originated regardless of where that company has their products manufactured.
+Whether you purchase a barcode prefix from the GS1 or purchase a barcode from a company like Nationwide Barcode, the barcode will indicate the country where the prefix originated, regardless of where that company has its products manufactured.

 The GS1 is a corporation, they are not a government agency.
-The GS1 originated in the US and are now in every major country in the world.
+The GS1 originated in the US and is now in every major country in the world.